Slow links, fast links, and the cost of gossip: Introduction

+\para{Model} We model the network as a connected, undirected graph $G = (V,E)$ with $n = |V|$ nodes.
+Each node knows the identities of its neighbors and a polynomial upper bound on the size of the network.
+Nodes communicate bidirectionally over the graph edges, and communication proceeds in synchronous rounds.
+An edge is said to be activated whenever a node sends any message over the edge.
 Latencies occur in the communication channel and not on the nodes.
 For simplicity, we assume that each edge latency is an integer.
 (If not, latencies can be scaled and rounded to the nearest integer.)
 Also, the edge latencies here are symmetric.
 Problems for non-symmetric arbitrarily large latencies are at least as hard as directed unweighted networks (for which many tasks are impossible to achieve efficiently).
 Let $D$ be the (weighted) diameter of the graph (with latencies as weights), and let $\ell_\text{max}$ be the maximum edge latency.
 We consider both cases where nodes know the latencies of adjacent edges (Section \ref{sec:known}) and cases where nodes do not know the latencies of adjacent edges (the rest of the paper).
 Nodes do not know $D$ or $\ell_\text{max}$.\footnote{In real world settings, nodes are often aware of their neighbors.
 However, due to fluctuations in network quality (and hence latency), a node cannot necessarily predict the latency of a connection.}

 In each round, each node can choose one neighbor to exchange information with: it sends a message to that neighbor and (automatically) receives a response.\footnote{Notice that this model of communication is essentially equivalent to the traditional \emph{push-pull} where each node can either push data to a neighbor or pull data from a neighbor; here we assume a node always does both simultaneously.
 Without the ability to pull data, it is easy to see that information exchange takes $\Omega(nD)$ time, e.g., in a star.
 Simple flooding matches this lower bound.} If the edge has latency $\ell$, then this round-trip exchange takes time $\ell$. {This model is, within constant factors, equivalent to a more standard model in which a round-trip involves first sending a message with latency $\ell$, receiving it at the other end, and then sending a response at a cost of latency $\ell$.} Notice that each node can initiate a new exchange in every round, even if previous messages have not yet been delivered, i.e., communication is non-blocking.